decred/dcrdocs/docs/mining/overview.md

 is computationally cheap but it requires you to already have some DCR in your wallet.
 In the Decred network, PoW miners solve blocks then turn those blocks over to PoS miners to vote on them.
-When a block is completed, 5 tickets are chosen at random from the stake pool to vote on the block.
+When a block is completed, 5 tickets are chosen at random from the ticket pool to vote on the block.
 If at least 3 votes are ‘Yes' then the block is validated, included in the block chain and both PoW and PoS miners are paid.
 If the vote fails, the block is discarded and the transactions return to be included in another block.
 The PoW miners are not